T-DevH/GPT-neo/README.md

 The function `stop_server` uses the`zmq package` to listen for a stop signal to gracefully shutdown the Flask app.

 Finally, the stop_thread is started as a background thread to listen for the stop signal.
 The Flask app is run on port `5000` with debug mode enabled.
+## HTML template
+This file is under templates/pages.
+The template contains a form with a text input field for users to enter their questions, and a submit button to send the question to the server.
+The form's action attribute is set to "/qa", indicating that the form data should be submitted to the server's "/qa" route.
+The template also includes a conditional statement to display the answer returned by the server if it exists.
+If the answer variable is not null, a paragraph element will be created with the answer text.
+The template's title, header, and labels provide clear instructions and guidance to the user on how to use the chatbot.
 ## Setup
 1. Clone this repository to your local machine.
 2. Create a virtual environment and activate it: